The Coastal Trail, Flint Ridge Section

 Flint Ridge is about four miles north of Prairie Creek Redwoods State Park.
 From Highway 101, take exit 768, just south of the long bridges over the Klamath River.
 Turn left at the end of the off-ramp and take West Klamath Beach Road for 1.5 miles until you reach Alder Camp Road.
 At the intersection, across from the Douglas Memorial Bridge site, is a small trailhead parking lot.

 Walk west on Alder Camp Road for a few yards until you see the trailhead to your right.
 The trail enters the lush woods and descends slightly.
-As you approach Marshall Pond, a beaver dam is clearly visible just to the left of the trail.
-Emerging onto the sunny shore of the pond, the trail runs through a thicket of blackberries that bears abundant fruit in early September.
+Emerging onto the sunny shore of the pond (which is a former mill pond), the trail runs through a thicket of blackberries that bears abundant fruit in early September.
 Ducks paddle around on the water and honk quietly, and the scenic pond is surrounded by redwood-covered hills.
 This would be a perfect place for a picnic if there were a picnic table or even a flat patch of ground.

 The trail emerges onto a dirt road.
 Turn left, then left again onto another dirt road.
 The road follows the north shore of the pond, then turns into a trail and begins climbing.
-Redwoods appear at the first switchback, and at the second switchback the trail enters full-blown old-growth.
+The trail climbs through a bright stand of small hardwood trees, then it passes through a narrow band of logged redwoods, and finally enters full-blown old-growth.

-The trail runs through a brief but dismal stretch of logged redwood forest.
-After just a few yards, the second-growth redwoods give way to typical Coastal Trail woodland: an attractive mix of red alders and spruce with the usual lush groundcover of ferns and sorrel.
+Just as the trail enters an especially attractive area of good-sized, light-colored redwoods, the old growth comes to an end and the trail runs through a brief but dismal stretch of logged redwood forest.
+The contrast between the bright, orderly old growth and the dark, disheveled second growth is striking.
+After about 50 yards the second-growth redwoods give way to typical Coastal Trail woodland: an attractive mix of red alders and small spruce with the usual lush groundcover of ferns and sorrel.
 As the trail continues to descend, the hum of traffic is replaced by the roar of the surf and in summertime the air becomes cooler.

 The trail meets the wider, better-maintained trail to Flint Ridge Campground.
 The campground doesn't offer any ocean views, but is filled with the crash of the surf.
 Although it's near Coastal Drive, the dirt road doesn't get much traffic so the campground is peaceful.